WbSun723/tbmalt/developer_guide_old.rst

 Warnings
 ^^^^^^^^
-Any general warning about when a function may fail or where it might do something that the user may consider unexpected (*gotchas*) should be documented in the free-form *warnings* section.
+Any general warning about when a function may fail or where it might do something that the user may consider unexpected (*gotchas*) should be documented in the free-form :code:`Warnings` section.

 Examples
 ^^^^^^^^
 This section can be used to provide users with examples that illustrate a function's usage.
 This should only be used to supplement a function's operational description, not replace it.
-The inclusion of an *examples* section is highly encouraged, but is not mandatory.
+The inclusion of an :code:`Examples` section is highly encouraged, but is not mandatory.
-The example code given in this section must follow the [doctest]_ format and should be fully self-contained.
+The example code given in this section must follow the doctest_ format and should be fully self-contained.
 That is to say, the user should be able to copy, paste and run the code result without modification.
 However, the modules torch, numpy and matplotlib.pyplot should be considered implicit, i.e. they are always imported and thus do not need to be explicitly stated.
 Furthermore, any explicit imports should be assumed to be inherited by all subsequent examples.
-Multiple examples should be separated by blank lines, comments explaining the examples should also have blank lines above and below them.
-The :ref:`docstring_examples` code block demonstrates how the *examples* section is to be documented.
+Multiple examples should be separated by blank lines, comments explaining the examples should also have blank lines above and below them. :ref:`docstring_examples` demonstrates how the :code:`Examples` section is to be documented.

 .. code-block:: python
-    :caption: Examples section
+    :caption: Code-block: `Examples` section
     :name: docstring_examples
     :linenos: